All of Me (Estelle album): Critical reception

 The album received mostly positive reviews from music critics.
-At Metacritic, which assigns a normalised rating out of 100 given to reviews from mainstream critics, the album received an average score of 70, based on 6 reviews, which indicates "generally favorable reviews".
-Ray Rahman from Entertainment Weekly gave to the album a "B+" rating, writing that the album has "feel-good soul-pop, melodic grrrl-power rhymes, and lush love songs that make even gruff guest Rick Ross sound like a romantic."
-Another positive came from Associated Press editor Jonathan Landrum, who wrote that the album " is a solid piece of work, and she proves that her "all" is more than enough."
+At Metacritic, which assigns a normalised rating out of 100 given to reviews from mainstream critics, the album received an average score of 67, based on 17 reviews, which indicates "generally favorable reviews".
+Ray Rahman from Entertainment Weekly gave to the album a "B+" rating.
+He found that All of Me has "feel-good soul-pop, melodic grrrl-power rhymes, and lush love songs that make even gruff guest Rick Ross sound like a romantic."
+Another positive came from Associated Press editor Jonathan Landrum, who called the album "a solid piece of work, and she proves that her "all" is more than enough".
 Margaret Wappler from the Los Angeles Times gave to the album 3 out of 5 stars, stating that "By the fourth track, Estelle sounds like Lily Allen at her most docile.
 But the real model for 'All of Me' isn't her fellow Londoner; it's Lauryn Hill, who married soul, dance hall-laced hip-hop and the most doo-wop strains of R&B on her landmark 1998 album.
 Estelle can trade in any of these formats too but she's not as rawly charismatic as Hill."

-Jon Dolan from Rolling Stone gave to the album 3.5 out of 5 stars, and wrote that "Co-writer John Legend and guests like Rick Ross and Janelle Monáe help Estelle construct a multifaceted album – from the resilient post-breakup neo-soul of "Thank You" to the self-affirming boom-bap of "Speak Ya Mind."
+Jon Dolan from Rolling Stone gave to the album 3.5 out of 5 stars, and wrote that "Co-writer John Legend and guests like Rick Ross and Janelle Monáe help Estelle construct a multifaceted album – from the resilient post-breakup neo-soul of "Thank You" to the self-affirming boom-bap of "Speak Ya Mind".
 Elysa Gardner from USA Today was largely positive, giving to the album 3.5 out of 4 stars, writing that the album " is full of catchy melodies, effervescent grooves and positive (but not preachy) messages, all delivered in a sunny, fluid voice that assures us that spring is just around the corner, literally and figuratively."
 Mark Edward Nero from About.com wrote that the album "is a smart, energetic collection of songs, mostly revolving around love and relationships.
 Although her new album doesn't quite have the eclectic, international flavour that made her last album so great, it's still a solid, enjoyable listen."
 AllMusic's Andy Kellman gave to the album 3 stars out of possible 5, writing that "the appearances from Chris Brown and Trey Songz may qualify as the least necessary collaborations of 2012" and that Do My Thing "won't get nearly as much attention."
 A mixed review came from BBC Music editor Nick Levine, who thought that "The lack of standout hits here is disappointing, but All of Me's Achilles heel is its conversational interludes.
 They're not just dated and gratuitous, but also a knock-off from another record."
-Jon Caramanica wrote a mixed review for The New York Times, analysing that the album did not "shows Estelle’s true potential" and that it " finds Estelle trying on familiar poses, or unfamiliar ones that vex."
+Jon Caramanica wrote a mixed review for The New York Times, analysing that the album did not "shows Estelle's true potential" and that it " finds Estelle trying on familiar poses, or unfamiliar ones that vex."